nansencenter/DAPPER/README.md

 Example of limitations:

 - It is not suited for very big models (>60k unknowns).
-- Time-dependent changes in lengths of state vector.
+- Time-dependent length of state vector (but this can be emulated).
-- Non-uniform time sequences not fully supported.
+- Non-uniform time sequences (TODO).

 The scope of DAPPER is restricted because